 The Web Craftsmen was a website strategy, design, and development agency founded by Paris Vega and Gary Hussey in 2012.

-Gary lead the web development team, and I led design while helping with front-end dev as needed.
+Gary lead the web development team, and I led design and helped with a little front-end code as needed.

 We both brought in sales.